YohanAvishke/ec2-odoo-setup/README.md

 [View Guide](https://linuxize.com/post/how-to-install-nginx-on-ubuntu-20-04/#configuring-firewall)

-# NGINX SSL cert securing
+# Securing Nginx by SSL
 Install a free Let’s Encrypt SSL certificate and configure Nginx to use the SSL certificate and enable HTTP/2.
 ## Installation
 Install `Certbot` to automates the tasks for obtaining and renewing SSL certificates and configuring web servers to use the certificates.